2pinetwork/sdk/README.md

 ### Vault private methods

 * `constructor({identifier, pid, token, address, tokenAddress, tokenDecimals, vaultDecimals, apy, tvl, balances, deposits})` refer to [Vault private attributes](#vault-private-attributes) to get a description of each argument and attribute.

+### Proposal private attributes

+On every `proposal` instance you can access the following attributes:

+* `id`: the proposal ID.
+* `status`: string identifying the status, posible values are: pending, queued, executed and errored.
+* `transaction`: object containing information about the proposed transaction.
+  * `description`: string describing the transaction purpose.
+  * `details`: object with the function and arguments to be called.
+    * `to`: string with the contract address.
+    * `function`: string with the function to be called.
+    * `arguments`: array of strings with the arguments passed to the function.
+  * `data`: object with the same function and arguments as `details`, but encoded to be used directly with ethers or some similar library.
+    * `to`: string with the contract address.
+    * `data`: string with the function and arguments encoded.
+  * `provider`: object with data about the provider.
+Just as a suggestion, the only argument that is really important is the `chainId`.
+    * `chainId`: the network identifier as a number.
+    * `gasPrice`: suggested gas price to be used (based on the current network information) as a number.
+    * `rpcUrl`: suggested RPC as a string.
+* `createdAt`: date on which the proposal was created.

+### Proposal private methods

+* `constructor({id, status, transaction, createdAt})` refer to [Proposal private attributes](#proposal-private-attributes) to get a description of each argument and attribute.

 ## Warning